Risk Factors Dashboard

 Management has determined that there are factors that raise substantial doubt about our ability to continue as a going concern.

 The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, assuming we will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-For the fiscal year ended March 31, 2023, we had a net loss available for common stockholders of approximately $17.5 million.
+For the fiscal year ended March 31, 2024, we had a net loss available for common stockholders of approximately $16.3 million.
+At March 31, 2024, we had an accumulated deficit of approximately $183.8 million and a working capital deficit of approximately $38.1 million.
 At March 31, 2023, we had an accumulated deficit of approximately $167.5 million and a working capital deficit of approximately $9.3 million.
-At March 31, 2022, we had an accumulated deficit of approximately $150 million and a working capital deficit of approximately $17 million.
 These factors raise substantial doubt about our ability to continue as a going concern, within one year from the issuance date of this report.
-These factors raise substantial doubt about our ability to continue as a going concern, within one year from the issuance date of this filing.
 Our ability to continue as a going concern is dependent on our ability to raise the required additional capital or debt financing to meet short and long-term operating requirements.
 We may also encounter business endeavors that require significant cash commitments or unanticipated problems or expenses that could result in a requirement for additional cash.
 As we continue to raise additional funds through the issuance of equity or convertible debt securities, the percentage ownership of our current stockholders could be reduced, and such securities might have rights, preferences, or privileges senior to our common stock.
 Additional financing may not be available upon acceptable terms, or at all.
 If adequate funds are not available to us or are not available on acceptable terms, we may not be able to take advantage of prospective business endeavors or opportunities, which could significantly and materially restrict our operations.
-If adequate funds are not available or are not available on acceptable terms, we may not be able to take advantage of prospective business endeavors or opportunities, which could significantly and materially restrict our operations.
 If we are unable to obtain the necessary capital, we may have to cease operations.

 17

-The rebuilding and expansion of our operations in Webster City, Iowa will require significant capital expenditures for which we may be unable to obtain sufficient financing.
+The expansion of our technology and operations in Webster City, Iowa will require significant capital expenditures for which we may be unable to obtain sufficient financing.

 Our need for additional capital may adversely affect our financial condition.
 Even prior to the loss of our plant in La Coste by fire or the purchase of the VBF assets in Webster City, Iowa, we had no sustained history of earnings and have operated at a loss since we commenced business.
 We have relied, and continue to rely, on external sources of financing to meet our capital requirements, to continue developing our proprietary technology, to build our production facilities, and to otherwise implement our corporate development and investment strategies.